Article I: General Provisions

 2. Notices and Minutes

-All members of the committee shall receive timely notices and minutes of meetings.
+All members of the City Committee shall receive timely notices and minutes of meetings.

 3. Treasurer’s Account Books Open to Members

 The Treasurer’s account books shall be available to all City Committee members during regular